tetrapharmakon/tetrapharmakon.github.io/_conf/conf_ct14.md

 subtitle:
 ---

-2014 edition of the _Category theory_ conference.
+Attended the 2014 edition of the _Category theory_ conference.